MicrosoftDocs/connected-spaces/articles/home-page.md

 # Get started with the Dynamics 365 Connected Spaces Preview web app

-With the Dynamics 365 Connected Spaces Preview web app, you can:
+You can use the Dynamics 365 Connected Spaces Preview web app to:

 - [Connect cameras to your Azure Stack Edge Pro gateway](cameras-connect.md)